 CloudMigrator Quick Start Guide

-The following instructions are designed to assist you in migrating mail from GroupWise to GSuite.
+The following instructions are designed to assist you in migrating files from File System.

 - Set up a Google project and a service account for your destination domain.